Aspherical manifolds with boundary: The Borel Conjecture for compact aspherical manifolds with boundary

+Now we discuss the status of the Borel Conjecture.
+It holds classically if $\dim M \leq 2$.
+If $\dim M = 3$ and $M$ is orientable, the Borel Conjecture is a consequence of Perleman's Geometrization Theorem, see \cite[Theorem 0.7]{KL} for references in the closed case.
+Although we expect the Borel Conjecture to hold for nonorientable 3-manifolds, the proofs are unclear, due to both geometrization and due to three manifold decomposition theory.

-The Borel Uniqueness Conjecture is not known in dimension 4 for any group that is not good.
-For example, it is not known if the Borel Uniqueness Conjecture holds for the product of a 2-torus with a surface of genus 2.
+The Borel Conjecture is not known in dimension 4 for any group that is not good.
+For example, it is not known if the Borel Conjecture holds for the product of a 2-torus with a surface of genus 2.

-There are weaker versions of the Borel Uniqueness Conjecture in dimension four which hold when the FJC holds in $K$- and $L$-theory for that fundamental group - namely that the BUC holds up to $s$-cobordism and the BUC holds up to stable diffeomorphism. \end{remark}
+There are weaker versions of the Borel Conjecture in dimension four which hold when the FJC holds in $K$- and $L$-theory for that fundamental group - namely that the Borel Conjecture holds up to stable diffeomorphism.

+In dimensions greater than four, Theorem \ref{BC}(2) shows that the validity of the Borel Conjecture depends on the FJC.
+A definitive list of groups for which the FJC in $K$- and $L$-theory is known is given in the upcoming book of L\"uck, {\em Isomorphism Conjectures in $K$- and $L$-theory}.
+It is fair to say that it is currently known for many groups, but not in general.
+For example, it is not known for all elementary amenable groups.